binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### DNS {#network-countermeasures-spoofing-dns}
 ![](images/ThreatTags/PreventionAVERAGE.png)

-Many cache poisoning attacks can be prevented on DNS servers by trusting less of the information passed to them by other DNS servers, and ignoring any DNS records passed back which are not directly relevant to the query.
+Many cache poisoning attacks can be prevented on DNS servers by trusting less of the information passed on to them by other DNS servers, and by ignoring any DNS records passed back which are not directly relevant to the query.

 [DNS Security Extensions](http://www.dnssec.net/) does the following for us.
 You will probably need to configure it though on your name server(s), I did.